Mr Rock & Roll

 "Mr. Rock & Roll" is a song by Scottish singer-songwriter Amy Macdonald.
 The song is the first track on Macdonald's debut album, This Is the Life.
 It was her first full single after the limited online release of "Poison Prince" and was released physically in the United Kingdom on 16 July 2007.

 The song is to date her most successful in the United Kingdom, charting at No. 12 on the UK Singles Chart and topping the Scottish Singles Chart.
 In 2008, following the European success of her single "This Is the Life", "Mr. Rock & Roll" entered the top 10 in Belgium, the Czech Republic, the Netherlands, and Switzerland.
 This song was featured on the BBC Olympics 2008 programming, where it was played as the show looked over the day's events.

+Background

+Macdonald wrote the song while she was still a teenager, before signing her first major recording contract with Vertigo Records and Melodramatic.
+The song was among the early compositions included on the demo CD that she submitted in response to an advertisement placed in NME by producers Pete Wilkinson and Sarah Erasmus, who were seeking new songwriters.
+Wilkinson later recalled being immediately impressed by Macdonald's songwriting, specifically highlighting both "Mr. Rock & Roll" and "This Is the Life" as songs that convinced him to work with her.

+Discussing her debut album in an official podcast released by Melodramatic Records, Macdonald explained that the songs were largely drawn from real-life observations and people she encountered while growing up in Scotland.
+She described "Mr. Rock & Roll" as reflecting her fascination with individuals who pursued image and celebrity culture, contrasting them with people who appreciated music for its own sake.

+Recording

+Following the partnership with Wilkinson and Erasmus, Macdonald spent approximately eight to nine months recording demo versions of her material in Wilkinson's home studio before securing a recording contract with Vertigo Records.
+Much of the material that ultimately appeared on her debut album This Is the Life, including "Mr. Rock & Roll", was refined during these sessions before being professionally recorded for the album.

+The final recording was produced by Pete Wilkinson and mixed by Bob Clearmountain.
+Instrumentation combines acoustic guitar with folk rock and pop rock influences, featuring a full backing band and string arrangements conducted by Audrey Riley.
+According to the official recording credits, Macdonald performed lead vocals and acoustic guitar, with Wilkinson contributing keyboards, percussion, piano and string arrangements.
+Additional musicians included Jamie Sefton (bass), Adam Falkner (drums and percussion), Jolyon Dixon (electric guitar) and Sarah Erasmus (backing vocals), while the string section featured Laura Melhuish, Jonathan Hill, Richard George, Susan Dench and Chris Tumbling.